hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/portable/the-wpdbasichardwaredriver-supporting-wpd-property-commands.md

                 if (hr == S_OK)
                 {
-                    // Preset the property value to &#39;error not supported&#39;.
+                    // Preset the property value to 'error not supported'.
 The actual value
                     // will replace this value, if read from the device. pValues->SetErrorValue(Key, HRESULT_FROM_WIN32(ERROR_NOT_SUPPORTED));
                     if (IsEqualPropertyKey(Key, WPD_OBJECT_ID))